 While we’ve identified five key trends for next season below, we took our task one step further and ranked each of the must-have looks in order of necessity, starting with the crochet trend.
 Want to try them all upfront at the top of the season?
 Go for it and live your life.
-But you can also use this as a checklist to map out what to try out first, and go from there.
-And since we know you may not even want to wait three months to jump on spring’s It looks, we shopped out each 2019 trend so you can start wearing them now if you so desire.
+But you can also use this as a checklist to map out what to try first and go from there.
+And since we know you may want to jump on the year's It looks, we shopped out each 2019 trend so you can start wearing them now if you so desire.

-Clockwise: Oscar de la Renta, Rodarte, J.W.Anderson/Getty Images
+Oscar de la Renta, Rodarte, JW Anderson/Getty Images

 1. Getting Crafty.
 You’re going to see crochet everywhere in three months as it rises up to be a new wardrobe staple.
 But no, we’re not talking about your grandma’s knit pieces or average boho crochet here.
 The look is modern and elevated, adding a dose of ’70s cool to any look.

-Clockwise: Fendi, Prada, Chanel/Getty Images
+Fendi, Prada, Chanel/Getty Images

-Clockwise: Marc Jacobs, Loewe, Rochas/Getty Images
+Marc Jacobs, Loewe, Rochas/Getty Images

 Tibi, Burberry, Dior/Getty Images

 4. Down to Earth.
-Sure, colors galore stormed the runways, but one of the standout hues of the season just happens to be one of the subtlest and most down to earth.
+Sure, colors galore stormed the runways, but one of the standout hues of the season just happens to be one of the subtlest and most down-to-earth.
 Designers dressed models in head-to-toe earth tones, proving that paring it back can actually make quite a statement.